Social Security Disability Insurance (SSDI) | Disability Insurance Benefits

 - The condition is expected to last at least 12 months or result in death, and

 - You are under 65 years of age, and

 - You have worked for five of the last ten years.

 In addition, your doctor must provide medical proof to show that you are unable to work, and your condition must meet strict SSA medical listing criteria.
 If the disease from which you are suffering or your condition does not meet the SSA medical listing requirements, your residual functional capacity is considered along with age, past relevant work and education, in determining your ability to perform either your past work or other work generally available in the national economy.

-The majority of initial claims for Social Security Disability benefits are denied.
-However, you have a right to appeal the denial.
-The assistance of an attorney who is experienced in Social Security claims and appeals can make a significant difference in the outcome of your benefits claim.
-Statistics show, claimants who have legal representation at their appeal hearing before an administrative law win more approvals than those without representation.
-If you have received a denial letter, call Social Security Benefits attorney 855-866-6484 to learn more.
+The assistance of an attorney who is experienced in Social Security claims can make a significant difference in the outcome of your benefits claim.
+Statistics show, claimants who have legal representation win more approvals than those without representation.
+If you have questions about your Social Security Disability claim, call us at 855-866-6484 to learn more.